lowsound42/blog/content/posts/max.md

 description: "My little man"
 ---

-These posts are turning out very "pet forward."
+These posts are turning out to be very "pet forward."
 That's what I want to write about right now though, so 🤷

 This is Max.